Kinatera/ChatGPT-Discord-Bot/README.md

 1 - Head over to https://platform.openai.com/account/api-keys and make a new secret key, make sure to save this as you can not get it again and must generate a new key.

 # Last thing to do is: Set it up on Replit
-So you've made it this far, there are only a few more steps ahead.
-(PS.
-Make a replit account or use your google account to sign in)

-1 - Head over to https://replit.com/~ and press "Create Repl" in the top-left, name it however you'd like and choose the template as "Python"
+1 - Head over to https://replit.com/~ and click on "Create Repl" in the top-left corner.
+Name it however you'd like and choose the template as "Python".

-2 - Copy and paste the code from https://raw.githubusercontent.com/Kinatera/ChatGPT-Discord-Bot/main/main.py into the replit main.py
+2 - Copy and paste the code from https://raw.githubusercontent.com/Kinatera/ChatGPT-Discord-Bot/main/main.py into the "main.py" file in your Repl.

-3 - Edit the botname, botchannel and botinstructions to however you want. (only touch the botinstructions if you know what you're doing)
+3 - Edit the "botname", "botchannel", and "botinstructions" variables to customize your bot's name, channel, and instructions.
+If you're not sure what you're doing, it's best to leave the "botinstructions" variable as is.

-4 - On the bottom left of your screen on the replit site, there's a lock key with secrets under it, press it.
+4 - On the bottom left of your screen in the Repl, you'll see a lock icon labeled "Secrets".
+Click on it.

-5 - Make 4 secrets, with their values being:
-OPENAI_KEY, OPENAI_KEY2, DISCORD_TOKEN, DISCORD_TOKEN2
+5 - Create four secrets with the following values: "OPENAI_KEY", "OPENAI_KEY2", "DISCORD_TOKEN", and "DISCORD_TOKEN2".

-6 - Make the key inside of OPENAI_KEY the key you'd saved before from step 1 in the OpenAI Setup section.
+6 - Set the value for "OPENAI_KEY" to the key you saved earlier from step 1 in the OpenAI Setup section.

-7 - Make the key inside of DISCORD_TOKEN the token you'd saved before from step 4 in the Discord Setup section.
+7 - Set the value for "DISCORD_TOKEN" to the token you saved earlier from step 4 in the Discord Setup section.

-8 - Delete the 2 secrets with a 2 at the end of them, including line 6 and line 8 in main.py unless if you have another OpenAI key or another Discord bot token, set them as instructed previously but now as the OPENAI_KEY2 secret and the DISCORD_TOKEN2 secret.
+8 - Delete the two secrets with "2" at the end of their names, as well as lines 6 and 8 in "main.py", unless you have another OpenAI key or another Discord bot token.
+If you do, set them as instructed earlier, but now as the "OPENAI_KEY2" secret and the "DISCORD_TOKEN2" secret.

-9 - Press run on replit and send a message in a discord channel the bot has access to, and it should reply!
+Press "Run" in your Repl and send a message in a Discord channel the bot has access to.
+Your bot should reply!
 Have fun :)